Please support our

 E. AUTHORITY: In the event of any doubt as to the meaning or interpretation of any of the rules and regulations, a decision of the committee is final.
 In the event of extenuating circumstances, the committee may interpret rules liberally in the case of a specific contestant, providing an unfair advantage is not thereby granted.
 It is not the position of the committee to disqualify any contestant on the basis of trivialities or technicalities which do not have a direct bearing on the outcome of the race, provided they do not involve a willful violation of the rules and regulations.

 F. RESPONSIBILITY: All participants and guests in the Hayward Air Rally are responsible for any and all charges incurred by them as individuals at any point in the race unless specifically advised by the committee.
-For example, all hotel rooms and other costs in Endpoint airport are the responsibility of the individuals.
+For example, all hotel rooms and other costs at/near the Endpoint airport are the responsibility of the individuals.
 All guests are expected to check out of the hotel and pay any and all additional charges accrued to their room(s).

 VI.
 PROTESTS AND GROUNDS FOR DISQUALIFICATION

 A. PROTEST RULES

 - All protests involving contestants other than the protesting pilot must be in writing, and must be submitted to the committee within one hour of the arrival of the last race plane in Endpoint.
-The race scorers and responsible committee members meet Friday night to consider problems observed during the race, protests filed, and other issues.
-A response to the filed protest will be provided prior to the awards party on Saturday.
+The race scorers and responsible committee members meet the night of Rally Flight Day to consider any problems observed during the race, protests filed, and other issues.
+A response to the filed protest will be provided prior to the awards party.
 The decision of the Race Committee is final and there is no appeal.